fpauer/PHP-Laravel/README.md

 # PHP with Laravel

-This project is a simple example in how to use Laravel with a different approach in the authentication workflow.
+This project is a simple example about how to use Laravel with a different approach in the authentication workflow.

 ## Preconditions